 Non-university exceptions are allowed in certain cases where it is ensured that students spend some substantial part of their time living, studying and/or working with members of the local society.

 Read more about types of study abroad programs here.

 Why study abroad?

 When deciding whether to study abroad, there are several benefits to consider.
 Overwhelmingly, students report that they come back feeling refreshed and invigorated from their experience, approaching their remaining studies with new energy and broadened world view.
-They may develop new academic interests, change directions or bring a new focus to their studies and their lives.
+They may develop new academic interests, change directions, enhance their language skills, and/or bring a new focus to their studies and their lives.

 Who can study abroad?